alphanet-systems/fs-biz-stream/PRODUCT_DESIGN.md

 - **API Layer:** **PostgREST.** A standalone web server that turns our PostgreSQL database directly into a secure, RESTful API.
 It's extremely lightweight and fast.
 - **Authentication/RBAC:** **Lucia Auth.** An open-source, framework-agnostic authentication library that gives us full control to build our own user management and role-based access control system within Next.js.
 - **File Storage:** **MinIO.** An open-source, S3-compatible object storage server we can self-host for CSV uploads, logos, and backups.
 - **How it Works:** The Next.js app, using Lucia Auth, handles user login and generates a secure JSON Web Token (JWT).
 For all subsequent data requests, our frontend sends this JWT to the PostgREST server.
-PostgREST validates the token and uses the `role` claim inside it to enforce database-level permissions for that specific request.
-This provides a highly secure and decoupled architecture.
+PostgREST validates the token and uses the `role` claim inside it to switch to a corresponding database role for that specific transaction. **Authorization is then handled by PostgreSQL itself** using its powerful Row-Level Security (RLS) features.
+This means our permission logic (e.g., "users can only see their own invoices") is written in SQL and lives directly in the database, providing a highly secure and centralized architecture.

 *   **Pros:**
     *   **Maximum Control & No Bloat:** We only include the exact functionality we need.
     *   **Un-opinionated:** We are not tied to any single platform's way of doing things.
     *   **Component Swapping:** Each part (auth, storage) is independent and can be replaced in the future if needed.
+    *   **Centralized Security:** Authorization logic is consolidated in the database layer, which is considered a security best practice.
 *   **Cons:**
     *   **Highest Initial Integration Effort:** We are responsible for connecting these different services and ensuring they work together seamlessly.
+    *   **Requires SQL for Authorization:** Writing and managing RLS policies requires comfort with SQL.

 ### **Scenario B: The "Integrated BaaS" Stack**